Pilot Contamination-Aware Graph Attention Network for Power Control in CFmMIMO: Numerical Results

 In this section, we compare the performance of $3$ methods across $5$ scenarios, demonstrating the adaptability and scalability of the proposed method.
 The parameter settings for $5$ scenarios are listed in \makebox{Table \ref{tab}}.
 For the first scenario, as an example, $K_{\rm max}=8$ UEs are served by $M=16$ APs, with both UEs and APs uniformly randomly distributed within a coverage area of $0.16$ ${\rm km}^2$.
 Since $K<T_{\rm p}$ in this case, pilot contamination does not occur.
 The number of UEs is not varying, thus $K=K_{\rm max}=K_{\rm min}$ for all sample data.
 If the number of UEs is varying, as in Scenarios 3 and 5, the number of UEs changes within $\left[K_{\rm min}, K_{\rm max}\right]$.
 In Scenarios 2-5 with $K_{\rm max}>T_{\rm p}$, pilot contamination arises accordingly.
 All scenario results are tested on $500$ samples, and the number of training samples for each scenario is provided in \makebox{Table \ref{tab}}.

-The CDF results for $5$ scenarios are presented in \makebox{Fig. \ref{results}}.
+The CDF results for $5$ scenarios are presented in \makebox{Fig. \ref{results}}, and the quantitative results corresponding to Eq.\eqref{u} is provided in \makebox{Table \ref{22}}.
+These values in \makebox{Table \ref{22}} represent the average results over all test samples.
 Note that the proposed Graph ATtention network method is labeled as GAT in Figs. \ref{results} and \ref{results2} for simplicity.
-It can be observed that the proposed method's performance curve is to the right of those of both APG and PAPC in all scenarios, demonstrating the proposed method's adaptability across different application scenarios, including variations in communication network size, pilot contamination, and whether the number of UEs is fixed or not.
+In the context of the max-min fairness objective, a steeper CDF curve that shifts towards the right indicates a more desirable result, as it suggests improved fairness across UEs, as well as higher SEs for all UEs.
+Observing \makebox{Fig. \ref{results}} and \makebox{Table \ref{22}}, it can be concluded that the proposed method outperforms both APG and PAPC in all scenarios, including variations in communication network size, pilot contamination, and whether the number of UEs is fixed or not.
 Note that in Scenarios 3 and 5, the curves do not ascend as sharply as those of the other three scenarios.
 This is because the number of active UEs varies for each test sample, leading to a wider range of SE per UE.

 To evaluate the flexibility of the proposed method, the trained models from Scenarios 3 and 5, which were trained with varying numbers of UEs, are tested on fixed UE settings, i.e., Scenario 3 with $K=20$ and Scenario 5 with $K=40$.
 The results, presented in \makebox{Fig. \ref{results2}}, show that the models trained on datasets with varying numbers of UEs still demonstrate strong performance, even surpassing the APG method.